 Resize the file system on that partition once its been changed.

 Resize the .img file

 Resize The Partition

 First you need to reduce the size of the linux partition.
-DO THIS FOLLOWING THE GUIDE HERE (if your issue is with Win32 Disk Imager then you'll have to find a SD card the existing .iso can be written onto to do this, even if this means needing to use the next card capacity up from the size you want to use).
+DO THIS FOLLOWING THE GUIDE HERE (if your issue is with Win32 Disk Imager then you may have to find a SD card the existing .iso can be written onto to do this, even if this means needing to use the next card capacity up from the size you want to use.